Taxpayer Information, Forms W-9 and 1099-K

 What Information Do You Collect?

-The information we collect appears on a Form W-9 and should be entered into the Taxpayer Information section of each of your event’s payment profiles.
+The information we collect appears on IRS Form W-9 and should be entered into the Taxpayer Information section of each of your event’s payment profiles.
 We ask for:

 How do I provide my taxpayer information?

 To fill out your Form W-9, login to your event director account, click on the ‘Payment Profiles’ menu item from your Event Director Tasks.

 Click “Edit” by the payment profile that needs tax information.

 Once here, choose to supply your W9 info now: